preactjs/preact-www/content/en/tutorial/08-keys.md

 ```

 Remember: if you genuinely can't find a stable key, it's better to omit
-the `key` prop entirely than it to use an index as a key.
+the `key` prop entirely than to use an index as a key.

 ## Try it!